kareemy/lab9/README.md

       **Replace this text with your response.**

 6. Add error handling middleware `app.UseExceptionHandler("/Error");`.
-Plase this code above all other middleware.
+Place this code above all other middleware.

 7. Run your project.
 How is the error displayed now?